 Amazing Thailand - One of the most original places on earth to visit and often the last.

-Partly the cause of this, is that Thailand, formerly the Kingdom of Siam, is the one place in South East Asia that as never been colonised by a European power.
-The extraordinary culture and tradition of the country is shaped by Buddhism and is also very much alive in everyday Thai life.
-Thai people speak their own language and their quiet, friendly manner has led some to label the country as the 'Land of Smiles.'
+One of the reasons for this is that Thailand, formerly the Kingdom of Siam, is the one place in South East Asia that was never colonised by a European power.
+The consequence of this is Thailand's unique and extraordinary cultural tradition.
+The strong and active culture of the country is shaped by Buddhism and is also very much alive in everyday Thai life.
+Thai people speak their own language and their quiet, friendly manner has led some to label it as the 'Land of Smiles.'

-Thailand is the 20th largest country in the world, in terms of population, with over 63 million people.
+Thailand is the 20th largest country in the world in terms of population with over 63 million people.
 90% are Thai while about 10% are of Chinese origin.
-95% of the population are Buddhist with nearly 4.5% being Muslim.
+95% of the population is Buddhist with nearly 4.5% being Muslim.

 From 1985 to 1996, Thailand was the fastest growing economy in the world.
-The Asian financial crisis in 1997 resulted in severe economic collapse resulting in the effective de-valuation of the Thai currency, the baht.
-Since then, however, Thailand has remained an emerging economy with an impressive export performance despite political turmoil which erupted in 2006.
+The Asian financial crisis in 1997 resulted in a severe economic collapse triggering an effective devaluation of the Thai currency, the baht.
+However since then, Thailand has remained an emerging economy with an impressive export performance despite political turmoil which erupted in 2006.

 If you are considering a trip to Thailand or want to know more about the country, the following pointers may be helpful: